razgarabedi/Forumify/README.md

 # ForumLite

 ForumLite is a lightweight forum application built using Next.js, TypeScript, Tailwind CSS, ShadCN UI components, and PostgreSQL for persistence.
-It demonstrates core forum functionalities including user authentication, category and topic management, posting, an admin panel, user profiles, rich content features, a notification system, and private messaging.
+It demonstrates core forum functionalities including user authentication, category and topic management, posting, an admin panel, user profiles, rich content features, a notification system, private messaging, and an events/webinars system.

 ## Features